RuntimeTools/appmetrics-dash/README.md

 The dashboard uses [Node Application Metrics][1] to monitor the application.

+## Performance overhead

+Our testing has shown that the performance overhead in terms of processing is minimal, adding less than 0.5 % to the CPU usage of your application.
+The additional memory required is around 30 MB to gather information about your system and application which is then visualized in the dashboard.

+We gathered this information by monitoring the sample application [Acme Air][3].
+We used MongoDB as our datastore and used JMeter to drive load though the program.
+We have performed this testing with Node.js version 6.10.3
 ## dash = require('appmetrics-dash').monitor()

 This will launch the dashboard and start monitoring your application.
 When